sehansen/ramblings/Readme.md

 ## City Distance

 An attempt at simulating distances in time from an pre-modern city, inspired by [Bret Deveraux's ](https://acoup.blog/2019/07/19/the-lonely-city-part-ii-real-cities-have-curves/).
 Currently this simulated world is non-Euclidean since I'm using Manhattan distances.

+## Falling Group with Springs

+What happens if five 1 kg masses with compressed springs in between are dropped from some height with some initial lateral speed?